Our 76 Series LandCruiser Build

 On some trips, we carry some gear up top.
 On the weekend we loaded up our ROLA Titan Tray and took it for a test run.
 It’s a relatively light platform and is easy enough for one person to fit.
 ROLA make some solid accessories which are all quick to fit and adjust.
 They build brackets for jerry cans, gas cylinders, spare wheels, awnings, MAXTRAX and more – and most work with tailored ratchet straps to cinch everything tight.

-Duplicating how they fit their standard tables, the DRIFTA team have fitted the Snow Peak Extension Table so that half out it’s fully support and can be used as a bench.
+The Extension Table can be used as a bench if hal extended.
 This was the favourite feature of our last drawers.
 Coffee, breakfast, lunch and laptop station – we couldn’t live without it!

 We’ve seen some units with an extra stove slide under the fridge slide.
 We looked at doing this, but decided we prefer to be able to have the option of moving the kitchen away from the vehicle, or to leave it behind under the Hexatarp we carry if we’re based for a few days and want to go for a drive.